ericdouglas/onli-reducer/README.md

 ### Dispatch Solution

-Istead of manually set type in _every_ dispatch call, you can just:
+Istead of manually set the type in _every_ dispatch call, you can just:

 1. Pass your `dispatch` method (from Redux or useReducer) and `types` array (from `onli`) for `onliSend`.
 2. Call your actions directly.